Setting up a pool

 This calculation method is used by default when adding a quality control rule to a pool.
-For the control tasks block, leave the Recent values to use field empty.
+For the control tasks block, leave the Recent control task responses to use field empty.

 Calculate skill based on all tasks in a project This option is good if the pools are small and you don't need to have skill calculated for each pool.

 This option is available only for skills on control tasks.
-To use it, fill in the Recent values to use field in quality control rules in pools.
+To use it, fill in the Recent control task responses to use field in pool quality control rules.

 An exam pool contains only control tasks.
 It's usually small and used for checking how well users learned to do your tasks after they read the instructions and completed the training.
 Unlike your main pool, you already know the correct responses for every task in this pool.
 You can set the price to zero.

-Based on the results of responses to control tasks, you can assign a skill to the users and then specify it in the main pool as a filter.
+Based on the results of responses to control tasks, you can assign a skill to the Tolokers and then specify it in the main pool as a filter.
 For example,